u1i/t2m/README.md

 ## 💡 Why This Tool?

-This tool automatically handles line breaks within cells (converting them to spaces), ensuring your markdown tables always work correctly.
+Most AI systems struggle to parse tables from Excel sheets and proprietary formats directly.
+This tool bridges that gap by converting your data into clean Markdown that AI can easily understand and process.
+It also automatically handles line breaks within cells (converting them to spaces), ensuring your markdown tables always work correctly.

 ### Example